Guide to Work, Study, Travel and Living Abroad

 Au Pair Paris is a unique program for smart, young Americans to become au pairs in Paris and benefit from a rich international experience.
 Being an au pair entails living with a French family, taking a class, and experiencing la vie francaise.
 We personally match au pair candidates with welcoming French families in Paris and the Paris metropolitan region.

-France Langue: Au Pair Programs.
-France Langue offers a customized curriculum and the opportunity to live everyday life with a French family that will help accelerate your language learning and allow you to immerse yourself in authentic French life and culture.
-We offer the following au pair programs: Discovery (Paris, Nice); Progress (Paris); Certification (Paris).
+Les Ateliers FL offers a customized curriculum and the opportunity to live everyday life with a French family that will help accelerate your language learning and allow you to immerse yourself in authentic French life and culture.

 Germany